 Let’s assume that you have life insurance through work.
 If you have no debt and no dependents, you can probably relax.
 Your employer-based coverage will likely be enough to cover your final expenses and help your loved ones tie up any loose financial ends like medical bills or credit card payments if something happens to you.

 SmartAsset can help you figure out how much life insurance you need.
 Then, it’s up to you to check whether your employer-sponsored coverage meets your needs.
-Go ahead, we’ll wait.
-Remember the primary functions of life insurance: cover final expenses, pay off your mortgage, replace your lost income and pay for your children’s education.
-If you’re a single parent or the only working spouse in a two-parent family, don’t skimp on the life insurance.
-Likewise, if you have lots of dependents you want to provide for, you may need more life insurance than your company policy can provide.
+Remember the primary functions of life insurance: cover final expenses, pay off your mortgage, replace lost income and pay for your children’s education.
+If you’re a single parent or the only working spouse, don’t skimp on the life insurance.
+Likewise, if you have lots of dependents you want to provide for, you may need more than what your company policy provides.

-If the coverage you get from your job isn’t enough for your family’s needs, you have two options.
-You can either ask the insurance company that provides your employee policy about purchasing additional coverage through them, or you can buy supplemental life insurance on the open market.
+If your job’s coverage isn’t enough for your family’s needs, you have two options.
+For one, you can ask your employer’s insurance company about buying additional coverage from them.
+Or you can buy supplemental life insurance on the open market.

-Before you go with option number one and ask your company’s insurance provider about adding to your coverage, consider how much longer you’re likely to be at your job.
-If layoffs are looming or if you’re looking around for other opportunities, it’s a good idea to avoid adding to your employee policy.
+Before you go with option number one, consider how much longer you’re likely to stay at your job.
+If layoffs are looming or if you’re looking around for other opportunities, adding to your employee policy probably won’t be the best idea.

 Even if you’re planning on staying at your job for many years, sticking with the same insurance company might not be your best bet.
 Research the company to make sure it’s solvent and gets good reviews.
 Then, ask how much it would cost to bump up your coverage.
 Compare that estimate to quotes from other companies before committing yourself.

-If you don’t want to add to your employee insurance with the same company, shop around for a supplemental life insurance policy that can bridge the gap between the coverage you already have and the coverage you really need.
+Maybe you don’t want to add to your employee insurance with the same company.
+Then you can shop around for a supplemental life insurance policy elsewhere.
+Be sure to look for one that will bridge the gap between the coverage you already have and the coverage you really need.
 This option might well be cheaper than adding to your company plan.
 Be prepared to take a medical exam, though.

 Supplemental life insurance is designed to supplement, not replace, so don’t surrender your company life insurance.
 It is free, after all.
 If you decide to work with a life insurance agent or broker, make sure you explain to him or her that you already have baseline coverage through your job.
 You shouldn’t have to pay an arm and a leg for supplemental life insurance.